march-dave/dApp-react-SalvationArmy/README.md

-# Better Market - DAPP
+# The Salvation Army donatoin - DAPP
 To use ReactJS, Es6, & Webpack:

 # MVP Code